-$$L_p = D^ + 0.08H^{'} \le 1.5D^$$
+$L_p = D^ + 0.08H' \le 1.5D^$

 6.4 PLASTIC HINGE ACCESSIBILITY Delete the last paragraph and replace it with the following: The key to forcing the plastic hinge above ground with the oversized drilled shaft is placing the transverse reinforcement in the shaft at a larger diameter than the column framing into the shaft.
 Providing a larger diameter of transverse reinforcement increases the area of confined concrete in the region.
-Oversized drilled shafts shall be at least 24 inches larger than the diameter of the column framing into the shaft.
+The diameter of Oversized drilled shafts shall be at least 24 inches larger than that of the column framing into the shaft for clearance and tolerance of construction.
 Column longitudinal reinforcement shall extend into oversized drilled shafts in a staggered manner as shown in Figure 6.2.
 Figure 6.2 Typical and Oversized Drilled Shafts Delete the elevation view of the Oversized Drilled Shaft in the figure and replace it with the following: